tournepivoine/shinpokered-fr/README.md

 ===================
 This is a ROM Hack of Pokémon Red and Blue, aiming to expand the Kanto region with new Kanto-related Pokemon, more interesting locations, and QoL changes.
 It is a port of my [Pokemon Showdown Mod](https://github.com/PlagueVonKarma?tab=repositories), in a sense.

 If playing on an emulator, BGB is strongly recommended for its accuracy and features.
-VBA's inaccuracies can cause unintended glitches.
+Inaccurate emulators, such as VBA and TGB Dual, can experience unintended glitches.
 This hack is fully playable on official hardware as well.

 New Pokemon:
 ====